Canyon Crest Academy: Athletics

-Awards and Honors
+Awards and honors

 The Envision Music Program has been selected as one of 130 finalists nationwide for the 2008 and 2011 Grammy Signature Schools National Award for Excellence in School Music Programs.

 The school's vocal and theater arts performed The Drowsy Chaperone which was nominated for the Ben Vereen Awards in 2016, with the pit orchestra winning an award, along with awards being given for many individual actors and other school shows.

 Canyon Crest's average SAT score in 2015 was 1892, with the national average being 1490; the average ACT score was a 28.5 with a national average of 21.0.
 In 2007, the College Board announced that CCA's class of 2008 led the nation in AP World History scores for schools of its size.
 The AP World History teacher was Mark Van Over.
+The AP Calculus BC teacher was Garret Happ.
 This accolade was published by the College Board in the 2007 AP Report to the Nation.

 In 2012, Newsweek ranked CCA as the 97th best high school in the United States, 20th best west of the Mississippi River, and 10th best in California.

 In 2013, Newsweek ranked CCA as the 78th best high school in the United States.

 In 2014, Newsweek ranked CCA as the 72nd best high school in the United States.

 In 2015, U.S. News ranked CCA as the 89th best public high school in the United States.

 In 2018, CCA was ranked #1 in California and #132 nationally; however, private schools were also included in the rankings.

 In 2019, CCA was ranked the best public high school in California.

 In 2021, CCA was again ranked the best public high school in California.

 On February 25, 2015; Canyon Crest Academy broke the world record for the biggest group hug in a school library.
 The record set was 191, beating the previous record of 74.

-Student Body
+Student body

-CCA's demographic is dominated by Caucasians and Asians from the surrounding neighborhoods of North San Diego County such as Carmel Valley, Torrey Hills, Rancho Santa Fe, Del Mar, Solana Beach, and Encinitas.
+CCA's demographic is dominated by White and Asian students from the surrounding neighborhoods of North San Diego County such as Carmel Valley, Torrey Hills, Rancho Santa Fe, Del Mar, Solana Beach, and Encinitas.
 Before 2014, if the number of students who desired to attend CCA after middle school exceeded the number of spaces, a lottery was held.
-However, as of 2014, the lottery is no longer held and all students in the district who wish to attend can do so.
+However, the lottery has not been necessary since 2014 and all students who wished to attend were able to.
+The average graduating class size is about 600 students.

 CCA awards GPAs based on a 4.0 scale, with AP or weighted classes on a 5.0 scale.